 - Easier for filling in forms – especially if you get a keyboard attachment to the tablet

-Bigger tablet, Netbooks (a small lightweight laptop) and from about £150+ you can think about a new laptop or computer
+Bigger tablet, Chromebooks and laptops start from about £130+ you can think about a new laptop or computer

-- Laptops, netbook, computers are useful options if you are using every day and want something more durable
+- Laptops and Chromebooks are useful options if you are using every day and want something more durable

 - Better for writing letters, forms etc